Are you using the Facebook Pixel correctly?

 Go to the plugins menu and search for PixelYourSite.

 Once you’ve installed and activated the plugin go to the PixelYourSite dashboard.

 You’ll need to enter your Pixel ID into the section called “Add your pixel ID”.

-To find your pixel ID, go back to the “Pixels” tab in your Facebook ads manager, it’s located in the top right corner under your pixel name.
+To find your pixel ID, go back to the “Pixels” tab in your Facebook ads manager, it’s located in the top left corner under your pixel name.